And Yet It Moves: Development

 And Yet It Moves is the first video game developed by Broken Rules, an independent game developer based in Vienna.
 The game began as a bachelor project held by the Department for Design and Assessment of Technology at the Vienna University of Technology.
 The four computer science students involved wanted to design a game that gave the player more freedom than possible in normal 2D games; a side-scrolling platform game with the ability to rotate the entire game world was chosen.
-A prototype of the game took half a year to develop using the Torque game engine, and the name And Yet It Moves was chosen for its ambiguity and "it hints at world rotation," an allusion to Galileo Galilei's famous (but apocryphal) remark "Eppur si muove".
+A prototype of the game took half a year to develop using the Torque game engine, and the name And Yet It Moves was chosen for its ambiguity and "it hints at world rotation," an allusion to Galileo Galilei's famous apocryphal remark "Eppur si muove".
 The prototype was showcased at various independent game development festivals and garnered positive feedback; it was nominated in the Student Showcase category of the 2007 Independent Games Festival as well as for the 2007 Europrix Top Talent Award.
 The interest in the title inspired the students to develop a full game, which took approximately two years.
 Broken Rules was founded when it was realized that "it was a necessity [in order] to better deal with all the organizational, financial and juridical hassles that are involved when making business."

 Broken Rules collected photographs from public domain sources in order to create the game's ripped paper collage look.

 Broken Rules did not have a dedicated artist, so the designers chose a graphical style they believed was both aesthetically pleasing and easy to create.
 A pencil-on-paper look was first attempted, but it appeared "empty and boring" until photographs, collected from public sources such as morgueFile, were added.
 The style evolved into the game's final ripped paper collage look, intended to appear "rough and analog."
 Designer Christoph Binder created the game's background music and sound effects by beatboxing, echoing this motif.
 Felix Bohatsch, the project lead, stated in an interview that adding a narrative or backstory was avoided in favor of prioritizing the gameplay.
 He added however that the level design follows a leitmotif that conveys "a journey from being confined to becoming free" as the game progresses, first beginning in dark caves and ending in a wide blank space.